Taxes: Recoverable vs. Non-Recoverable

 What is recoverable tax?

-A tax is recoverable if you can deduct the tax you paid to other businesses from the tax you collect from your customers.
+A tax is recoverable if you can deduct the tax you paid on your business purchases from the tax you collect from your customers.

-For example, if you pay $1 in tax on a purchase for your business, and collect $5 in tax from your own sales, you would owe the government $4.
+For example, if you collect $5 in tax from your own sales and pay $1 in tax on a purchase for your business, you would owe the government $4.

 What is non-recoverable tax?

-A tax is non-recoverable if you must remit the full amount you've collected from customers, regardless of what you may have paid.
+A tax is non-recoverable if you must remit the full amount you've collected from customers, regardless of what you may have paid on your business purchases.

-If you buy something for your business, you pay tax on your purchase.
-This tax cannot be deducted from the tax you collect from your customers.
+When you buy something for your business and pay tax on your purchase, you cannot deduct any tax from the tax you collect from your customers.

-For example, if you pay $1 in tax on a purchase for your business, and collect $5 in tax from your own sales, you would owe the government the full $5.
+For example, if you collect $5 in tax from your own sales and pay $1 in tax on a purchase for your business, you would owe the government the full $5.